New Haven Water Quality at a Glance

 Health Effects: Research suggests potential impacts on immune system, thyroid function, cholesterol levels, and reproductive health, with possible links to certain cancers

-Current Status: RWA testing since 2019 shows PFAS levels consistently below Connecticut action levels; concentrations just above 4 ppt detected at some Cheshire wells supplying 3-5% of water EPA Limits: New federal regulations require monitoring by 2027 and compliance by 2029
+Current Status: RWA testing since 2019 shows PFAS levels at 3.5-11 parts per trillion; concentrations just above 4 ppt detected at some Cheshire wells supplying 3-5% of water EPA Limits: New federal regulations require monitoring by 2027 and compliance by 2029

 Disinfection Byproducts